-I’ve wanted to paddle around Bannerman Island ever since I learned about it’s quirky history during a protracted Wikipedia spiral.
+I’ve wanted to do a Bannerman Island kayak tour ever since I learned about it’s quirky history during a protracted Wikipedia spiral.
 When I resolved to expand my paddling universe, it was on my list.

 It was only when I got to the nitty gritty of planning that I connected it with the notorious “kayak murder” case.
 Turns out when Angelika Graswald allegedly sent her lover to the great beyond, they had left from the same spot I’d selected.